 The U.S. Copyright Act (title 17 of the U.S. Code) is the federal statute that describes copyright law in the United States.
 Copyright protection applies to original works of authorship set in a tangible medium.
 Original works may include literary, dramatic, musical, architectural, cartographic, choreographic, pictorial, graphic, sculptural and audiovisual creations.
 A tangible medium may include anything from paper to hard drives and other electronic memory devices, the web, film, software, architectural blueprints etc.

-You are creators and users of copyrighted works.
+We are all creators and users of copyrighted works.

 Significant penalties can be imposed for copyright infringement.

-Copyright law may restrict how faculty can use copyrighted works in their teaching, research and writing.
+Copyright law restricts how faculty can use copyrighted works in their teaching, research, and writing.